rackerlabs/docs-core-infra-user-guide/storage/cloud_server_local_storage.rst

 also means choosing what kind of local storage is available to that Cloud Server.

-* in Compute and Memory flavor classes, storage is entirely backed by Cloud Block Storage.
+* In Compute and Memory flavor classes, storage is entirely backed by Cloud Block Storage.
-* in I/O and General Purpose flavor classes, storage is RAID 10-protected SSD.
+* In I/O and General Purpose flavor classes, storage is RAID 10 SSD.
-* in Standard flavor classes, storage is RAID 10-protected SATA hard disk drives
+* In Standard flavor classes, storage is RAID 10 SATA hard disk drives.

 SATA local storage
 ^^^^^^^^^^^^^^^^^^